-It’s a great question, and one that I had best be prepared to answer again and again.
+It’s a great question and one that I had best be prepared to answer again and again.
 It’s looking more and more likely that I will begin a sabbatical in 2019, and my time away from clinical medicine will be extended and perhaps permanent.

 If I put myself in the position of an outsider looking in at this situation, it doesn’t make a lot of sense.
 Here’s a guy who saves all this money just so he can quit his job.
 How much does this lazy bum despise working?

 And why not live a little?
 He and his family spend $62,000 a year when they could easily afford to double it.
 So much sacrifice just to punch out a couple decades early.